API 5L Line Pipe

 Weight

-Weight is another important factor to consider when selecting an API 5L carbon steel pipe.
+Weight is another important factor to consider when selecting an API 5L line pipe.
 The weight of the pipe can significantly impact the transportation and installation costs of the project.
 In addition, the weight of the pipe can influence the type of equipment needed for installation.
 Be sure to choose a pipe that meets your project’s weight requirements.

 3